beauraines/pig-latin-privacy/README.md

 To develop this project, you will need:

+1. Run tests using the command: `npm test`.
-1. A code editor or IDE of your choice.
+2. A code editor or IDE of your choice.
 2. Node.js and npm installed on your system.

 Here are the steps to contribute to this project: